Gloryzco/prod-mgt/README.md

 The API was designed with the following key features:

-- **Efficient Data Caching**: To improve performance, Redis is used to cache product and category data, reducing the number of requests made to the database and speeding up data retrieval.
 - **Rate Limiting**: A rate limiter has been implemented to allow a maximum of 100 requests per second, which helps prevent brute-force attacks and abuse by clients making excessive requests
 - **Data Validation and Sanitization**: Input data is validated and sanitized using NestJS validation pipes and mongo-sanitize library, ensuring that only valid and safe data is processed and stored in the database.
 - **Data Storage**:MongoDB is used as the database to store product and category data, providing flexibility and scalability for managing store inventory.